 Instructional Goals and Student Learning Outcomes

-Goal 1: To offer students a strong foundation in fundamental LIS principles and competencies
+Goal 1: To offer students a strong foundation in fundamental LIS principles and competences

-- Student Learning Outcome 1: Students apply knowledge of the foundations of the profession, including its history, ethical issues, values, and foundational principles of librarianship.
+- Student Learning Outcome 1: Students apply knowledge of the foundations of the information professions, including their history, ethical issues, values, and principles.

 - Student Learning Outcome 2: Students manage the life cycle of informational resources, including information acquisition, management, dissemination, organization, and preservation, in a variety of settings relevant to the work of information professionals.